aldavidson/customer-records/README.md

 ## Requirements:

 - ruby 2.5.1
-  (Developed on 2.5.1, in principle should be OK on any 2.x version, but this has not been tested)
+  (Developed on 2.5.1 under rbenv, in principle should be OK on any 2.x version, but I have only tested it on 2.5.1)

 - rubygems
   (should be installed as part of any Ruby version 1.9 or greater)